ibmppl/ibmppl/docs/miscellaneous/keymap_v2.md

 ```

 Now, let's further increase the dataset size.
 We use the twitter dataset with 120M dintinguished keys.
 The experiment was on aleph1 server.
 We also boiled down the time for persisting and loading data.
-In contrast, the execution time for `std::unordered_map` takes `79.68` seconds for loading (building) and `153.83` seconds for saving on the same machine.

 ```
 yxia@/home/xiay/YXIA/ibmppl.gsa/tests/keymap>./test_keymap dbfile.ext_keys